IrisShaders/glsl-transformer/docs/development.md

 - Configuration of partial indexes can happen at construction
 - Make glsl-transformer thread safe so that it can be run in parallel on different transformation jobs
 - Try to remove double detachParent call when removing items from a list
+- More flexible list wildcards: nested wildcards that can run a predicate on how many times should be matched and other things